Fill out the form to download

 Without an imprint operation, the interface between the solid bodies may not be correctly recognized and grouped as partial interfaces.
 This will be the case, for example, if we have an enclosure enveloping the two parts.

-In this case, the highlighted face (red) shares contact with both an air domain and a solid body.
+In Figure 4, the highlighted face (red face as shown in Figure 3) shares contact with both an air domain and a solid body.
+It is recognized as “2 partial interfaces” in the simulation tree.
 To prevent partial contact, the face should be split into two interfaces, one between the solid part, and the other between the air domain.

-Figure 4: Warning message indicating partial contacts.
-In this case, imprinting the geometry solves the problem.
+Figure 4: To avoid partial interfaces imprinting the geometry solves the problem.

 The imprint operation does exactly that – it splits the surfaces so that we can have precise contact detection.
 Comparing the highlighted face from Figure 3, we can see that it now has been split in two, due to the imprint operation:

-Figure 5: Imprinting allows for effective detection of contacts between faces
+Figure 5: Imprinting allows for the effective detection of contacts between faces

 In this case, we can obtain valid contacts in the simulation setup.